Last update: 04.09.2021

-From 1 June 2021, it is mandatory for a number of countries to go into home quarantine upon return to The Netherlands.
+From 1 June 2021, it is mandatory for a number of countries that are marked as ‘very high risk’ to go into home quarantine upon return to The Netherlands.
+Since then, the list has changed a number of times.
+In this article I keep track.
 This quarantine obligation will be checked upon.
 Don’t comply?
 Then you can expect a hefty fine.
 Which countries are involved?

 In mid-May 2021, in The Netherlands a bill was submitted in respect of quarantine obligation and test evidence.
 This has since been discussed in the Senate of the Dutch government.
 The outcome is the change referred to in this article, which will take effect on 1 June 2021.
 This quarantine after returning to The Netherlands from these countries with orange travel advice used to be an urgent advice only.

 Countries quarantine obligation